 8. Caulking: Completely seal all joints—including the gap between the tile and the pan flange—with caulk specifically engineered for wet areas.

 9. Weep holes: Keep them clear of caulk and other blockages.
-PB

 Glenn Cottrell is managing director of the Builder Solutions team at IBACOS.